-The methodology presented in this work also detects a distinct region with maximum-interacting vortical communities downstream of the backward-facing step in figure \ref{fig_14}(i)-(b) during the state of intermittency.
-Both the periodic as well as aperiodic epochs were considered while calculating the region of maximum interacting pair of interactions during the state of intermittency.
-The vortices are shed almost periodically at the backward-facing step for short epochs of time during the periodic epoch of intermittency, after which they may break down into smaller vortices or impinge on the walls of the combustor or bluff-body.
-This region is consistent with the critical regions detected during the state of intermittency in \citet{roy2021critical} and \citet{tandon2022multilayer}.
-Other physical measures such as Fourier amplitude of turbulent velocity ﬂuctuations and the weighted closeness centrality in a weighted spatial correlation network obtained from the velocity field in \citet{krishnan2019mitigation} can identify critical region only during the state of thermoacoustic instability, not during intermittency.
+In figure \ref{fig_9}a-b(i), we observe that the influential communities are present primarily above the bluff body during the state of combustion noise.
+These vortical communities correspond to the small-sized clockwise vortices shed from the tip of the bluff body due to the flow turning at the corner of the bluff body.
+We also detect a distinct region with maximum-interacting vortical communities downstream of the backward-facing step during the state of intermittency (figure \ref{fig_9}a-b(ii)).
+The periodic and the aperiodic epochs are considered together while calculating the region of the maximum-interacting pair of interactions during the state of intermittency.
+The vortices are shed almost periodically at the backward-facing step for short epochs of time during the periodic epoch of intermittency, after which they may break down into smaller vortices or impinge on the walls of the combustor or bluff body.
+The location of this region is consistent with the critical regions detected during the state of intermittency by plotting quantities such as Hurst exponent and the node strengths of the $p^\prime \dot{q}^\prime$-$\omega$ multilayer network, as seen in \citet{roy2021critical} and \citet{tandon2022multilayer}, respectively.
+Other physical measures such as the Fourier amplitude of turbulent velocity ﬂuctuations \citep{roy2021critical}, weighted closeness centrality in a weighted spatial correlation network obtained from the velocity field in \citet{krishnan2019mitigation}, and node strength of the phase-averaged vortical network \citep{krishnan_2021} can identify critical region only during the state of thermoacoustic instability, not during intermittency.